dabeaz-course/practical-python/Notes/02_Working_with_data/02_Containers.md

 often preferred because the resulting code is easier to read later.

 Viewing large dictionaries and lists can be messy.
-To clean up the output for debugging, considering using the `pprint` function.
+To clean up the output for debugging, consider using the `pprint` function.

 ```python
 >>> from pprint import pprint